 Types of coils produce different results

-E-Nails, E-Rigs, and Dab Rigs typically come with any of the following coil types: titanium, quartz, and ceramic.
+E-Nails, E-Rigs, and concentrate Rigs typically come with any of the following coil types: titanium, quartz, and ceramic.
 Some devices come with interchangeable coils, with either two or three coils in the kit.
 Being able to choose between coils is a definite plus since different coils produce different results.

 - Ceramic – Ceramic coils are more accurately described as bowls rather than coils.
-Ceramic is a neutral material that doesn’t affect the flavor of the wax and produces a pure result.
+Ceramic is a neutral material that doesn’t affect the flavor of the concentrate and produces a pure result.
 It does take a bit more time to heat compared to other coils, but in turn, it retains heat pretty well, meaning that you won’t have to constantly be firing the button between hits.

 - Quartz – Quartz coils are also better called “bowls” and share a lot of similar qualities with ceramic coils – but heat to temperature a bit quicker.
 Quartz is also neutral material that results in flavorful vapor.